Donat’s story – choose soft skills vs hard skills

 And Jackie frowned again every time he encouraged the others.
 At one point she turned on the quiet person in their group: “Richard, you’re saying nothing.
 You’ll be useless as a researcher.”

 Donat winced.
 “Richard is contributing in his own way,” he said.
 And in himself, he smiled.
-He was convinced Richard was a plant – an existing intelligence researcher, who would report back to the judges.
+He was convinced Richard was a plant – an existing intelligence researcher, who reported back to the judges.

 Soft skills vs hard skills: great technical people need to be good at communication and teamwork.
 [Adobe stock photo.]